-The mission of ICEF Public Schools is to prepare students to attend and compete at the top 100 colleges and universities in the nation and for life beyond.
+The mission of ICEF Public Schools is to prepare students to attend and compete at the top 100 colleges and universities in the nation.
 Our culture of "Excellence for All" focuses our entire ICEF community on maximizing student potential.

 It is commonly accepted and recognized in the new California Common Core State Standards, that an educated person of the 21st century must be highly proficient in problem-solving, critical inquiry, analytical thinking, writing, interpersonal relations and the use of technology.
 Many researchers and writers have addressed the notion that many of the vocationally oriented skills and practical knowledge learned today will be obsolete by the time students enter the workforce.
 (Kalantzis and Cope, 2005; Smith, 2012.)
 Thus, today's student must become dedicated to lifelong learning, understand how to be a self-directed learner, and embrace the reality of an ever-changing world.